kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/friendly_arrays.md

 ```

 ## Stack Version Two
-With considerations for memory efficiency, this slightly improved approach (still using a stack) consumes much less
+With considerations for memory efficiency, this slightly improved Stack Version Two approach (still using a stack)
-memory space.
-At any time, the stack at most unfolds one "status" for each level down through the hierarchy, essentially
+consumes much less memory space.
+At any time, the stack at most unfolds one "status" for each level down through the
-trading time complexity for space complexity.
-Supposing for the $n$-th ordinal, the number of the $n$-th friendly arrays
+hierarchy, essentially trading time complexity for space complexity.
+Supposing for the $n$-th ordinal, the number of the
-in total is given by $f(n)$. more to come ...
+$n$-th friendly arrays in total is given by $f(n)$. more to come ...

 ```python
 # Friendly Arrays Stack Version Two